bbatsov/batsov.com/_posts/2015-03-29-projectile-0-dot-12-released.markdown

 other projects and have a pretty demanding day job, so issues and feature requests have been piling up lately.
 [80 open issues](https://github.com/bbatsov/projectile/issues) - that's depressing!
-I guess I'm a pretty lame maintainer! :smile:
+I guess I'm a pretty lame maintainer!

 If you like the project, I'd appreciate your assistance to bring their number down.
 Many of the requests are relatively easy to implement,